 The non-driver category has been our most exciting growth area and a differentiator for the Company.
 We are devoted to the development, manufacturing and marketing of non-driver products to diversify our customer base and product portfolio to offer total solutions of image processing and human interface related technologies in addition to our driver IC products.
 Our non-driver products delivered the strongest growth in 2014 owing to many new product launches and project wins.
 During 2016, our non-driver businesses experienced tremendous growth, primarily driven by the LCOS and WLO businesses due to shipments to one of our leading AR device customers.
 Additionally, our WLO business hit inflection in the middle of 2017 when we began mass shipment to an anchor customer.
 The overall 2018 shipment increased considerably year-over-year because of the customer's large-scale adoption in more models.
-In 2020, we continued to fulfill anchor customer's demand for the legacy product.
-We continue to make progress with our ongoing R&D projects for next generation products centered around our exceptional design know-how and mass production expertise in WLO technology.
-With leading nanoimprinting technologies and diffraction optics design capability, we continue to engage and collaborate with key customers and partners for their next generation products, which focuses on ToF 3D sensing, AR/VR gadgets, biomedical devices and others.
+In 2021, we continued to fulfill anchor customer's demand for the legacy product.
+The WLO technology continues to play an important role in shaping next generation optical applications.
+Our exceptional optical design knowledge, to gether with our production proven nanoimprinting capabilities and mass manufacturing experience, allow us to deliver high-quality solutions to meet the requirements of the future generation optical applications across automotive, consumer, industrial, and medical applications.

-3D sensing in the smartphone segment, we have advanced our WLO optics solution to cover time-of-flight (ToF) 3D sensing.
-We are seeing more ToF camera design activities among Android smartphone makers for 3D sensing and are making good progress by offering our leading ToF optical components including diffractive DOEs, micro-lens arrays and diffusers to meet diversified demand from a wide variety of customers/partners including VCSEL suppliers, ToF sensor vendors, ToF module makers and smartphone OEMs.
-Our non-smartphone 3D-sensing engagements, we provide customers who wish to design their own structured light-based 3D sensing solution with our proprietary 3D decoder IC.
+In 3D sensing for non-smartphone applications, we provide customers who wish to design their own structured light-based 3D sensing solution with our proprietary 3D decoder IC.
 Our 3D decoder can accelerate local image processing for face recognition and offer best-in-class security authentication.
 It was already certified by the leading Chinese electronic payment standard with requirements of accurate data decoding, timely operation and strict privacy.
-We have started volume shipment in the third quarter of 2020 with decent order pipeline for 2021 and further new design-in sockets on the way.
+The high-performance decoding capability for high-precision face recognition is particularly popular in areas such as door lock and industrial access control.
+We started volume shipment of the 3D decoder in the fourth quarter of 2020 with more design-win awards and growing volume throughout 2021.